jasongao97/foodbay/README.md

 # foodbay
-Food bay is a WeChat app which shows the occupancy of canteens &amp;amp; restaurants.
+Food bay is a WeChat app which shows the occupancy of canteens restaurants.
 It also recommend dishes for people who have trouble in deciding what to have for meal.